bridgethaney/E3_Visualization_Essay/README.md

 <img src="img/code.png" width="700">

 <b>FIGURE 2.</b> View of the code that runs the map on the browser.
-It contains a function the passes in the data and .
+It contains a function the passes in and populates the data.

 <img src="img/globe_map_1980.png"  width="700" height="580">

-<b>FIGURE 3.</b> View of the code that runs the map on the browser.
-It contains a function the passes in the data and .
+<b>FIGURE 3.</b> A capture of the available 3D globe view that is accessible through the Cesium library, which supports WebGL technology.

 ### USER EXPERIENCE AND INTERFACE